JFritz227/Madelon_Data_Set/README.md

 2. include EDA of each subset
    - EDA needs may be different depending upon subset or your approach to a solution
 3. present results from Step 1: Benchmarking

+    Benchmarked using the average train and test scores from 3 different 10% samples of the small dataset (2000 train, 600 validation).
+The data entered was both raw and scaled data and the models used were KNeighborsRegressor/Classifier, DecisionTreeClassifier, RandomForestClassifier, and LogisticRegression.

 4. present results from Step 2: Identify Salient Features
 5. present results from Step 3: Feature Importances
 6. present results from Step 4: Build Model